Sharma-IT/sharma-it/README.md

   about: `👨🏽‍💻 I am a Computer Science graduate and IT professional who has dedicated the last few years to building a career in Software Quality and Testing.
 I have passions for software quality, automation, testing, accessibility, performance, UI/UX, CI/CD, BDD, FOSS, Agile, IaC, DevOps, LLMs, scripting and cybersecurity.
-If you'd like to learn about the professional impact I have made in the Software Quality domain, please have a look at my LinkedIn profile.`,
+If you'd like to learn more about the professional impact I have made in the Software Quality domain, please have a look at my LinkedIn profile (https://www.linkedin.com/in/sharma-it).`,

-  work: `🤖 I'm a big proponent of using automation and/or scripting to maximise productivity and improve the efficiency of one's workflow.
+  work: `🤖 I'm a big proponent of using automation and scripting to maximise productivity and improve the efficiency of one's workflow.
 I leverage these skills to streamline repetitive tasks, both simple or complex.
-Such as to fill in payroll hours or to automate the testing of an appication used by more than 1,000,000 users (I use a shell script for the former, and a Cypress-based framework for the latter).`,
+Such as to fill in payroll hours or to automate the testing of an appication used by more than 1,000,000 users (I use a shell script for the former, and Playwright for the latter).`,

   interests: `💻 My next most significant IT-related passion besides Software Quality, lies in the field of cybersecurity.
 I majored in cybersecurity for my Computer Science degree and am an avid InfoSec and